 Experience the breathtaking beauty of the Salento on an 8-hour scenic tour from Lecce.
 Discover the picturesque towns of Galatina, Otranto, Santa Maria di Leuca and Gallipoli from a local perspective, and drink in the history and culture.

 Gallipoli is considered the pearl of Salento.
-This Greek city can be divided into two areas: the old city and the new village, where the tourist facilities and modern buildings arise.
-The old part of the city is located on a limestone island connected to the mainland by a 17th-century bridge.
-It is surrounded by defensive walls built mainly in the 14th-century.
-It is characterized by a labyrinthine weave of narrow streets, home to traditional shops of local handicrafts, numerous impressive Baroque churches and aristocratic palazzi.
-Also worth seeing are the cathedrals dedicated to St. Agatha, one of the best examples of the Baroque in Salento, the Angevine Castle built in the 13th-century and the Greek Fountain, one of the oldest fountains in Italy.
+This Greek city can be divided into two areas: the new village, where the tourist facilities and modern buildings arise, and the old city.
+The old part of the city is located on a limestone island connected to the mainland by a 17th century bridge.
+The historic centre is characterized by a labyrinthine weave of narrow streets, home to traditional shops of local handicrafts, numerous impressive Baroque churches and aristocratic palazzi.
+Also worth seeing are the Cathedral dedicated to St. Agatha, one of the best examples of Baroque in Salento, the Angevine Castle built in the 13th century and the Greek Fountain, one of the oldest fountains in Italy.